josebarrios23/project-student-dashboard-reboot/README.md

 - Netlfiy.com frontend deployment
 - Self learning

-**NOTE:** Since this project will have a front and backend local server, it will not be deployed.
-The code for this project will reside in a repo created by a team member.
-The others will fork both front and back end repos for ability to run the complete application.

 ## Day 1 Deliverables
 Read these instructions carefully independently and as a group.
 Also, take time to read the [Planning Requirements](./project-prep.md) Document where you will establish group norms as well as view other expectations and requirements